 If you are interested in learning more about a domestic violence court, please contact us.
 Travel costs are the responsibility of visiting teams, but some jurisdictions may be able to use current Office on Violence Against Women funding or other grant funds.

-Active Mentor Courts
+Emeritus Mentor Courts

 Ada County Domestic Violence Court, Idaho: A fast-track court disposing of cases in 58 days on average from arrest to sentencing based on the integrated domestic violence court model.
 A multi-agency team allows the court to implement several best practices, including: supervised probation; post-sentence judicial monitoring; evidence-based offender assessment and specialized treatment; and comprehensive case planning.
 Click here to listen to Judges James Cawthon and Carolyn Minder discuss the Ada County response to domestic violence.